sleepymalc/VSCode-LaTeX-Inkscape/README.md

 	<img src="./demo/figures/conceal.png"/>
 </p>

-Note that I set the `"conceal.revealOn"` to `"active-line"`, which is why you will see the source code in line 58.
-There are other options you can choose, see the original repo for detail.
+Note that I set the `"conceal.revealOn"` to `"active-line"`, which is why you will see the source code in line 51.
+There are other options you can choose, see the original repo for details.

 ### HyperSnips